This article will guide you through the step-by-step process to charge the Di2 for 10, 11, and 12-speed groupsets.

-- If the LED flashes red, the charging current is insufficient.
+- If the charge indicator LED flashes red, the charging current is insufficient.
 Find a charger with at least 1.0A capacity.

-- If the rear derailleur becomes too hot while charging, stop charging for a while.
+- If the rear derailleur becomes too hot, stop charging for a while.
 If it persists, contact your local bike shop.

-- Connect the USB-A end USB cable to a regular smartphone charger with at least 1.0A capacity.
+- Connect the USB-A end of the cable to a regular smartphone charger with at least 1.0A capacity.

 - Connect the micro-USB end of the USB cable to the charger (SM-BCR2).

-- Pop open the charging port on Junction A. It can be below the stem, handlebar end, or downtube, depending on your setup.
+- Pop open the charging port on Junction A. Depending on your setup, it can be below the stem, handlebar end, seatpost,, or downtube.

 - Connect the other end to Junction A. Make sure the connection is snug and secure.

-- The Charge indicator will light up in orange while charging and goes off once charging completes.
+- The charge indicator LED will light up in orange while charging and goes off once charging completes.

 Things to note